HaithamMubarak/Samples-6c7998a9d60a75f3417cf5dfaf32dcc6/README.md

 Some common utility may needed in the web developnment.

-ArrayBufferStream : allow to creare a dynamic arraybuffer used for buffering operations.
+<b> ArrayBufferStream</b> : Allows to creare a dynamic arraybuffer used for buffering operations.
+<b> RTCPeer</b> : Simple wrapper for RTCPeerConnection to make creation of RTC connection easy.